Listen to the audio blog here, or continue to read below.

 You may need to write several letters to the same person or around the same situation as your thoughts unfold and as your healing process goes on, which is a sign that you are making progress.

-To help you work through difficult emotions, Focus Mental Wellness has many qualified and compassionate therapists who are able to offer a variety of solutions via video, phone and even text therapy.
+If you’re having trouble writing letters or working through difficult emotions, we’re here to help.
+Focus Mental Wellness has many qualified and compassionate therapists who are able to offer a variety of solutions via video, phone, and even text therapy.